 Introduction to NHS Investigations

-This is a Fathers summary of events after an NHS Investigation has concluded.
+This is a Fathers summary of events after an NHS Investigation has concluded into a serious medical incident.
 It is a true story from a families perspective.
 It relates to my daughter’s original presentation to the Ipswich Hospital NHS Trust Accident and Emergency Department 2nd August 2015.
 My family had raised concerns about her care and treatment.
-Not that we were not appreciative of the efforts people had made during CPR, but we were extremely shocked when we were allowed into CCU to see her.
+Not that we were not appreciative of the efforts people had made during CPR, but we were extremely shocked when we were allowed into Critical Care to see her.

 “Having been provided the opportunity to review Version 2 of the report which contained some draft elements that were amended in V3, it appears that the amendments do not materially change the meaning of the report.
 However, some of the amendments have led to key points e.g. opportunities to seek advice and escalate concerns, being highlighted in the V3 report on fewer occasions than in the earlier version.
 This may reduce the impact to any reader of these learning points in relation to the number of opportunities to act.”

 The Ipswich Hospital NHS Trust is now known as ESNEFT East Suffolk and North Essex Foundation Trust

 In 2017, the CEO of the Trust Nick Hulme who had never responded to any correspondence in two years, despite copying him into many emails, now responded.
 He firmly closed the door to any future engagement with the local CCG, referring us to the PHSO.
 A few days later after contacting the CCG, they also followed the same instruction in writing, closing the door to any further engagement and referring the family to the PHSO.

 The GMC fitness to practise process for families